SACS cable to provide links to cable systems to the US by end-2015

 Angola Telecom is going through a restructuring process with the help of international consultants, which is seen as a step towards greater liberalisation of the country’s telecom market, improved efficiency of the national telco and its eventual privatisation.
 A majority stake in its mobile unit, Movicel has already been sold to private investors and a migration from CDMA to GSM/UMTS/LTE technology has delivered a boost to the mobile market in the past two years.
 AT has national and international fibre, copper and satellite infrastructure assets worth billions of $.
 As part of the restructuring program, the government injected more than $300 million into the company in 2012.
 Angola is preparing to launch its first own communications satellite into orbit in 2014.

-Angola Cables receives $260 million to fund South Atlantic Cable System linking Luanda with Brazil, joins consortium for the Americas Cable from Brazil to the US; Angosat expected to be operational in the first quarter of 2017; Oi prepares to sell its stake in Africatel Holdings as part of its merger with Portugal Telecom; Intelsat signs multi-year agreement with MS Telcom to provide broadband services to the gas, oil and banking sectors; National Centre for Information Technology (NITC) launches its Angola Online project to provide free WiFi access; Multitel contracts Telrad Networks to migrate its network from WiMAX to TD-LTE; PRIT project extends AT's broadband network to Uige province; Unitel claims to have ten million subscribers; government releases its National Plan for Information Society (PNSI) and Strategic Plan for Electronic Government 2013-2017; first LTE-Advanced service launched; new 40Tb/s international cable planned; FttP and national fibre backbone network rollouts; billions of $ in investments budgeted for 2013-15; Unitel’s shareholders announce intention to buy out the 25% stake in the operator held by Portugal Telecom; Angola Telecom continues with restructuring, launches a stand-alone broadband offering; report includes recent market developments.
+Angola Cables progressing with South Atlantic Cable System linking Luanda with Brazil, joins consortium for the Americas Cable from Brazil to the US; Angosat expected to be operational in the first quarter of 2017; Oi to sell stake in Africatel Holdings; Intelsat signs multi-year agreement with MS Telcom to provide broadband services to the gas, oil and banking sectors; National Centre for Information Technology (NITC) launches its Angola Online project to provide free WiFi access; Multitel migrates network from WiMAX to TD-LTE; PRIT project extends Angola Telecom’s broadband network to Uige province; government releases its National Plan for Information Society (PNSI) and Strategic Plan for Electronic Government 2013-2017; first LTE-Advanced service launched; FttP and national fibre backbone network rollouts; Angola Telecom continues with restructuring, launches a stand-alone broadband offering; report updates include recent market developments.

 Estimated market penetration rates in Angola’s telecoms sector – end-2014